south37/field_masked_model/README.md

 => "Taro"

 $ u.age
-=> FieldMaskedModel::NotAccessibleError: age is not specified as paths in field_mask!
+=> FieldMaskedModel::InaccessibleError: age is not specified as paths in field_mask!

 $ u.profile
 => <Profile